turbosquid/gloon/README.md

 ## Routing to the the correct container on a VM or remote host

+The easiest way to route data to a given container is to run a container from the Dockerfile in `route/`.
+This will run gloon, which listens for docker events and creates A records for any containers with a non-default hostname.
+It also runs nginx, which strips the domain of of any incoming hostnames, and looks up the host address via gloon.
+If found, traffic is forwarded to the address.
+To work, the docker socket has to be mapped in to the container, and the container runs in host networking mode.
+Any container that we want traffic to be routed to, has to have a non-default hostname set.

+We can combine this with gloon running on OSX as outlined above so that if you point your OSX host browser to `http://foo.docker`, the request is forwarded to the nginx router on the container host, which looks up the address of the `foo` container, and proxies the request to `foo`.

+This arrangement is convenient in complex environments where exposing ports is impractical due to the number of containers that need to be reachable, such as shared dev/demo environments, qa environments, etc.

 ## Building gloon

 `gloon` is built with [gb](https://github.com/constabulary/gb), but you can build it with vanilla go as well.
 All dependencies are vendored under `vendor/`.